rushikeshcd/PIMS/README.md

-Project Description: Parking Management System
+Project Description: Parking Inventory Management System

 A Parking Management System is a software application that allows users to manage parking facilities efficiently.
 The system is designed to help parking lot owners manage their parking spaces, monitor occupancy .
 The system also allows drivers to find available parking spaces,